-Your lecturer/tutor is available each week for consultation outside of normal class times.
-Times that your lecturer/tutor will be available for consultation will be given in the first week of lectures.
+Your teacher is available each week for consultation outside of normal class times.
+Times that your teacher will be available for consultation will be given in the first week of learning experiences.
 A list of times and rooms will be published on the Griffith College Portal under the "Support and Services/Teacher Consultation Times" link.